 Alternatively, you can submit a VCF file (version 4.2) with your variants at the right panel of the submission page.

 - the #Header Line: #CHROM POS ID REF ALT etc... line

-- the columns CHROM, POS, ID, REF, ALT, FORMAT, SAMPLE_NAME (patient information column containing values corresponding to the FORMAT field).
-The FORMAT and SAMPLE_NAME columns should contain at the genotype (GT) field for each variant.
+- the columns CHROM, POS, ID, REF, ALT, FORMAT, SAMPLE_NAME (patient information column containing values corresponding to

 Any other meta-information lines on the top of the file or any extra columns and fields (e.g. QUAL, INFO, etc.) can be present, but ORVAL will ignore them.

 NOTE: if your VCF contains information for several individuals, you should separate the information of each individual in different VCF files and run them individually in ORVAL.